bhatmagic/cosc2436/README.md

-# Data Structures COSC2436
+# COSC2436 - Data Structures

-This series is from my Data Structures class from Austin Community College (ACC) in Austin, TX.
+This series is from my Data Structures class from Austin Community College (ACC) in Austin, TX for FA2018.
 These files are heavily commented as they're for learning purposes.
-The programs successively use advanced c++ methods in their code.
-I.e.) arrays->vectors.

 ## Installation